HackerNews/API/README.md

 ### Changed Items and Profiles

 The item and profile changes are at `/v0/updates`.
+Item changes are title and url changes.
+Profiles changes are about changes.

 Example: https://hacker-news.firebaseio.com/v0/updates.json?print=pretty